lbm364dl/film-calendar/README.md

 Script to fetch movies from Spanish theaters and generate a CSV with their screening dates and Letterboxd link and rating to make the process of choosing a movie to watch easier.
 Still work in progress.

+# I only want to see the film calendar

+You can check the `calendar` directory and look for the CSV of the month you are interested in.
+Github can show you the CSV in a pretty way, and if you want to make more complicated manipulations you may consider just downloading the CSV and using your desired tool like Excel or code.

+# I want to run the tool myself

+The tool uses scraping, so be careful with how much you use it.
+You can read the rest of the README for more details.

 ## Prerequisites

 It is highly recommended to use a virtual environment.
 After cloning this repository, from its root directory do the following steps, only the first time: